trekdemo/em-resque/README.markdown

 For more use cases please refer [the original Resque manual][0].

-Let's start 100 async workers to run `ping_publisher` jobs:
+Let's start 100 async workers to work on `ping_publisher` jobs:

     $ cd app_root
-    $ QUEUE=file_serve FIBERS=100 rake resque_async:work
+    $ QUEUE=file_serve FIBERS=100 rake em_resque:work

 This starts the EM::Resque process and loads 100 fibers with a worker inside each fiber and tells them to work off the `ping_publisher` queue.
-As soon as one of the workers is doing it's first IO action it will go to a waiting mode to get data back from the IO and allow another one to start a new job.
-The event loop resumes the workers when they have some data back from the IO action.
+As soon as one of the workers is doing it's first IO action it will go to a "yield" mode to get data back from the IO and allow another one to start a new job.
+The event loop resumes the worker when it has some data back from the IO action.

-The workers also reserve the jobs for them so other workers won't touch them.
+The workers also reserve the jobs for them so the other workers won't touch them.

 Workers can be given multiple queues (a "queue list") and run on multiple machines.
 In fact they can be run anywhere with network